 - Consumer products

-The Chemical Sector-Specific Plan details how the National Infrastructure Protection Plan risk management framework is implemented within the context of the unique characteristics and risk landscape of the sector.
+The Chemical Sector-Specific Plan (PDF, 143 pages - 1.36 MB) details how the National Infrastructure Protection Plan's risk management framework is implemented within the sector's unique characteristics and risk landscape.
 Each Sector-Specific Agency develops a sector-specific plan through a coordinated effort involving its public and private sector partners.
 The Department of Homeland Security is designated as the Sector-Specific Agency for the Chemical Sector.

 This page includes information on the Chemical Sector Security Summit and available sector publications.

 This page includes a listing of Chemical Sector training, including seminars and exercises.